JonnyC275/jonnyc275/tests/biz-dev-cpg-brand.md

 ## It Takes More Time and Money than You Think

 It took about three times longer than I thought to close one deal.
-I also spent a lot of money on packaging, travel, samples and shipping, etc. That was a risk.
-I also spent a lot of time on it that detracted from product development, digital marketing, etc.
+I also spent a lot of money on packaging, travel, samples and shipping.
+That was a big risk for a small company.
+I also spent a lot of time on it that detracted from product development and digital marketing.

 ## Be Relentless